ppy/osu-wiki/wiki/Game_mode/osu!/en.md

 ## Player control

-In osu!, the user is supposed to click circles, guide sliders and spin spinners by using their cursor or touch screen.
+In osu!, the user clicks circles, guides sliders and spins spinners by using their cursor or touch screen.
 By default the keys to control the cursor's actions are:

-- The `left mouse button` and `right mouse button` or `Z` and `X` to click using cursor.
+- The `left mouse button` and the `right mouse button` or `Z` and `X` keys respectively to click using cursor.
 - The `C` button to draw with smoke.

 For touch screen devices, simply tap the hit objects or aim with one hand and tap to the rhythm in the area outside the playfield with the other.

-If [relax](/wiki/Gameplay/Game_modifier/Relax) is being used, the in-game cursor will automatically click the hit objects when aimed to the rhythm.
+If the [relax](/wiki/Gameplay/Game_modifier/Relax) mod is being used, the in-game cursor will automatically click the hit objects when aimed to the rhythm.
 Spinners still have to be completed manually.

-When the [auto pilot](/wiki/Gameplay/Game_modifier/Autopilot) mod is being used, the in-game cursor will automatically aim for all objects, only requiring the user to click to the rhythm.
+When the [autopilot](/wiki/Gameplay/Game_modifier/Autopilot) mod is being used, the in-game cursor will automatically aim for all objects, only requiring the user to click to the rhythm.
 The speed the spinners will spin at is the same as the one in the [spun out](/wiki/Gameplay/Game_modifier/Spun_Out) mod.

 If the player desires to draw while playing osu!, they can do so using **smoke**.
 When the player activates the respective key for smoke, the cursor will leave behind a white trail that will last for about 8 seconds after the key's deactivation.